Franco-German duo to lead Commission's Brexit negotiations

 By Robin Emmott

-The appointment puts Paris and Berlin, the two most powerful remaining EU governments, at the heart of talks likely to hinge on trade and the future of the City of London, Britain's financial center, although the officials are expected to act independently of their capitals and for the broader European interest.
+The appointment puts Paris and Berlin, the two most powerful remaining EU governments, at the heart of talks likely to hinge on trade and the future of the City of London, Britain's financial centre.

 The Commission said Sabine Weyand, the deputy director in its trade department, will join the task force head, Michel Barnier, who was appointed in July.